influxdata/flux/libflux/flux/FLUXDOC.md

 Any sample data used in a code example should come from an `array.from()` call in the example code itself, rather than being represented as a markdown- or html-formatted table.

-For the first iteration on this project, code examples will not be processed any differently from the other markdown in the description by the parser.
-Future iterations may add extra features to make code examples more interactive.
+Future iterations on this project may add extra functionality around code examples (for instance, allowing users to run them interactively on the docs site).
+For now, they will just be treated as plain markdown.

 ### Documenting functions

-Documentation for Flux functions consists of a short headline, a detailed description, and list of the function's parameters.
+Documentation for Flux functions consists of a short headline, a detailed description, and a list of the function's parameters.

 #### Headline